 Tooth decay treatments depend on how far the decay has progressed and whether it is in the earlier stages or later.

-- Your dental hygienist or dentist can help protect your teeth and strengthen enamel using fluoride treatment.
+Your dental hygienist or dentist can help protect your teeth and strengthen enamel using fluoride treatment.
 Fluoride can be used in forms like fluoride varnish or gel.
-Your dentist can apply different concertation of fluoride ingredient depending on what is recommended to remineralize the decayed teeth and fight off plaque.
+Your dentist can apply different concertation of fluoride ingredient depending on your needs.

-- Your dentist repairs the damaged part of the tooth with fillings restoration.
-The decayed portion of the tooth is first drilled down and the cavity is filled with either composite resin filling which is the tooth-colored type of filling or dental amalgam filling, the darker material.
+Your dentist repairs the damaged part of the tooth with fillings restoration.
+The decayed portion of the tooth is first drilled down.
+The cavity is then filled with either composite resin filling which is the tooth-colored type of filling or dental amalgam filling, the darker material.

 How to prevent tooth decay?

+- Brush your teeth.
 It is recommended to keep your teeth clean and gums daily, so brush your teeth twice per day and after each meal.
-Avoid brushing immediately after eating or drinking — wait 30 minutes to one hour— as enamel is vulnerable to damage.